The "easiest" way to change

 But the best part came from having no feeling at all at that moment, just before I started, when I thought of doing the clean.
 I wasn’t waiting or looking to have to do it or to want to do it, There was no tension.

 The second problem is the lengthy low-return work called “practice”.
 The thought of getting rid of the conundrum of getting things done by not going with the have-to side, and instead by choosing to avoid it, doesn’t stick in my mind after I first see it.
 It’s in memory, but the memory is small.
 As a result, when I need it, which is at the time the next have-to appears, my focus is not drawn to the memory of going with not feeling like it.
 Even if I turn it into a rule.
-Instead, my focus is pulled into the huge memory center I’ve built since I was a toddler: “seek here the positive feeling of relief”.
+Instead, my focus is pulled into the huge memory centre I’ve built since I was a toddler: “seek here the positive feeling of relief”.
 These two problems make getting beyond my beginner’s luck look hopeless.

 The Cause